-- 1. HACSB's Family Empowerment Services department (FES) and its services, which are not a separate MTW activity, are funded using single fund flexibility.
-This department was previously called Career Development Initiatives (CDI). - 2.
+- 1. HACSB's Family Empowerment Services department (FES) and its services, which are not a separate MTW activity, are funded using single fund flexibility. - 2.
 HACSB's post-assistance tracking survey for Term-Limited Lease Assistance families, implemented in FY 2018, includes a financial incentive for survey participants which is funded through the single fund flexibility. - 3.
 HACSB is authorized to use Section 9 (Public Housing) funds defined as Public Housing operating reserves, Capital Fund Grants, Replacement Housing Factor Funds, and Demolition and Disposition Transitional Funds at former Public Housing properties that have been converted to Project-Based Voucher (PBV) properties through the Rental Assistance Demonstration.
 This authorization applies to accumulated reserves, including MTW reserves, and any future allocation of the funds specified in this authorization.
 The funds will be used for capital needs rehabilitation, operating expenses, and redevelopment costs. - 4.
 In December 2014 HACSB was approved for conversion of its entire Public Housing portfolio under the Rental Assistance Demonstration (RAD) program.
 As units are converted the existing Public Housing funding is converted to voucher funding.
 The converted funding is subject to the single-fund flexibility authorized under the second amended MTW Agreement between HACSB and HUD, which allows HACSB to combine Public Housing Operating Funds, Public Housing Capital Funds, and voucher program funds, for the purposes specified in the MTW Agreement. - 5.
 Single-fund flexibility may be utilized to support expenses for RAD-converted developments, including, but not limited to, mandated reserve contributions. - 6.
 Single-fund flexibility is crucial to HACSB's affordable housing development efforts.
-By leveraging multiple internal sources (Capital Fund, RHF, Voucher funding), HACSB maximizes funding from private sources and therefore is able to develop a greater number of housing units.
+By leveraging multiple internal sources (Capital Fund, Replacement Housing Factor (RHF) funding, Voucher funding), HACSB maximizes funding from private sources and is able to develop a greater number of housing units.
 For example, within the Waterman Gardens public housing revitalization project, single-fund flexibility is utilized to increase RAD contract rents to match local market rent levels, thereby allowing us to generate more private debt and equity necessary for new construction. - 7.
 HACSB will utilize single-fund flexibility to support the acquisition of rental housing properties, in conjunction with commitment of projectbased vouchers (PBV) to the site. - 8.
-HACSB will utilize single-fund flexibility to contribute to a retirement trust fund.
-Doing so will decrease the current unfunded liability and reduce future expenses. - 9.
-In FYE 2025 HACSB anticipates beginning construction of a community resource center (CRC) in the city of San Bernardino.
+In FYE 2026 Q4 HACSB anticipates beginning redevelopment of an existing warehouse building and the adjacent parking to develop a community resource center (CRC) in the city of San Bernardino.
 The CRC will provide customers access to HACSB services, including assistance with housing-related needs, self-sufficiency resources, and other services offered by community partners.
-HACSB will use single-fund flexibility to support the development of the CRC. - 10.
+HACSB will use single-fund flexibility to support the development of the CRC. - 9.
 HACSB's Activity 28: Leasing Success Strategies is funded through single-fund flexibility.